Abbey National: Pre-merger: The National Building Society

 Because the Society was not legally allowed to hold land in its own name, in 1858 it formed a separate company British Land to take over all the land previously held in the name of the Trustees.
 All the capital was subscribed by the National’s own investors but although British Land was financially distinct, there was a commonality of directors and staff.
 The objective was to make the National “more emphatically than it has ever been yet, a Savings Bank and Building Society.”
 At that point, British Land accounted for two thirds of the National’s advances.
-The importance of British Land to the National gradually diminished although it was not until 1874 that the proportion fell to below one half;

-after an internal row over the ownership of the National’s head office, all the advances were repaid in 1878.
+The importance of British Land to the National gradually diminished although it was not until 1874 that the proportion fell to below one half; after an internal row over the ownership of the National’s head office, all the advances were repaid in 1878.

-The repayment of the British Land loans marked the final break with the old freehold land movement and this was formalized in 1880 when the National incorporated under the 1874 Building Society Act.
+The repayment of the British Land loans marked the final break with the old freehold land movement and this was formalized in 1880 when the National incorporated under the Building Societies Act 1874.
 This gave it two important advantages: it could act under its own name and it afforded limited liability to its members, probably a comfort after the events of 1878.
 In that year the City of Glasgow Bank collapsed creating widespread financial uncertainty.
 In the event, funds flowed into the National in excess of its ability to find borrowers and it decided to deploy surplus funds in the north of England.
 Losses were incurred and the National confined its operations to within 100 miles of London.

 Elkington described the 30 years from 1890 as a period of consolidation with the Society always in the top dozen nationally.
 However, in the period after WW1 there was exceptional growth both for the industry and the National in particular.
 Over a 15-year period the advances of the Building Societies Association rose eight-fold whereas those of the National rose by a factor of twenty.